-Misconceptions: Proper Concepti Proper Conceptions: A five year old child cannot remember information about the genocide in which A research paper requires too many unrubefore the finished product. a she lived. ecessary steps • The various Loung Ung, although perhaps perceiving happenings in a varied perspective at the age of five, provides an accurate account of the Cambodian genocide.
-The various steps in the research paper process are crucia to producing a publishable product.
-Knowledge & Concepts Skills & Competencies Dispositions & Practices
+- A five year old child cannot remember specific information about the genocide in which she lived. - A research paper requires too many unnecessary steps before the finished product. - Loung Ung, although perhaps perceiving happenings in a varied perspective at the age of five, provides an accurate account of the Cambodian genocide. - The various steps in the research paper process are crucial to producing a publishable product.

-Use the writing process as a thoughtful, recursive process.

-- Demonstrate sharp focus, welldeveloped content, and controlled organization. - Display command of the stylistic components of composition related to sentence structure and word choice. - Demonstrates the proper use of the conventions of written language (spelling, capitalization, punctuation, grammar, and usage). - Recognize that a novel like First They Killed My Father provides historically accurate accounts of realistic experiences - Find various film techniques such as angle, shot, composition, lighting, etc.

-- Comprehend via independent reading and exploration of background information to identify, define key concepts and vocabulary. - Identify and apply key concepts and writing steps of the research paper process - Apply the writing process to develop six different purposes of writing (i.e., inform, narrate, argue, describe, entertain, and express feelings). - Use specific techniques (i.e., style, word choice, and organization) to better inform, narrate, argue, describe, entertain, or express feelings. - Evaluate or describe the author's influence social structures and cultural values - Synthesize understanding of key concepts via informative and summative writing - Follow a submission procedure (if applicable)

-- Communicate ideas effectively in writing to suit a particular audience or purpose - Comprehend text independently by inferring and tracing the main idea, interpreting, critically appraising, and making personal connections - Think critically about information and claims encountered culturally in society with accuracy, sound evidence, good reasons, and fairness - Share ideas and contribute to discussions verbally and electronically
+Knowledge & Concepts Skills & Competencies Dispositions & Practices Use the writing process as a thoughtful, recursive process.
+Demonstrate sharp focus, well-developed content, and controlled organization.
+Display command of the stylistic components of composition related to sentence structure and word choice.
+Demonstrates the proper use of the conventions of written language (spelling, capitalization, punctuation, grammar, and usage).
+Recognize that a novel like First They Killed My Father provides historically accurate accounts of realistic experiences Find various film techniques such as angle, shot, composition, lighting, etc. Comprehend via independent reading and exploration of background information to identify, define key concepts and vocabulary.
+Identify and apply key concepts and writing steps of the research paper process Apply the writing process to develop six different purposes of writing (i.e., inform, narrate, argue, describe, entertain, and express feelings).
+Use specific techniques (i.e., style, word choice, and organization) to better inform, narrate, argue, describe, entertain, or express feelings.
+Evaluate or describe the author's influence social structures and cultural values Synthesize understanding of key concepts via informative and summative writing Follow a submission procedure (if applicable) Practice research techniques to gather, to evaluate, and to organize information before drafting the paper.
+Communicate ideas effectively in writing to suit a particular audience or purpose Comprehend text independently by inferring and tracing the main idea, interpreting, critically appraising, and making personal connections Think critically about information and claims encountered culturally in society with accuracy, sound evidence, good reasons, and fairness Share ideas and contribute to discussions verbally and electronically